Differences Between Cash Flow and Free Cash Flow

 Here, FCF = Free Cash Flow and PV = Present Value.

-Now, we will take an example to illustrate DCF method.
+Now, we will take an example to illustrate the DCF method.

 Company ABC has the following information furnished for us –